• Proposed

 Population and Trends

 There are nine known collections of the species deposited in fungaria.
-This is a species with medium detectability since its basidiomes are light-colored (contrasting with rotten wood and forest litterfall), but small (around 1 cm).
+This is a species with medium detectability since its basidiomes are light-coloured (contrasting with rotten wood and forest litterfall), but small (around 1 cm).
 Basidiomes could be solitary (one collection) or gregarious, with most collections composed of three to five basidiomes, enhancing its detectability.
-The species is known from three sites and it is expected to occur in 500 additional well conserved potential sites within the Atlantic Forest from Southern Brazil and adjacent areas, such as Misiones in Argentina and Paraguay.
+The species is known so far from three sites and it is expected to occur in 500 additional, well-conserved, potential sites within the Atlantic Forest from southern Brazil and adjacent areas, such as Misiones in Argentina and Paraguay.
 It is expected that it has no more than 10,000 mature individuals, restricted to one subpopulation.

 The Atlantic Forest has been deforested over decades, and the remaining fragments are suffering from biomass and biodiversity erosion.
 The Atlantic Forest is one of the most fragmented tropical/subtropical forests in the world, and only around 28% percent of the original forest in Brazil is left, much of it in small, unconnected fragments (Rezende et al. 2018).
-Population decline was estimated in light of the extensive loss of suitable habitat (Rezende et al. 2018) and the putative impact that habitat degradation has on species occupation in a given environment (Berglund and Jonsson 2003, Haddad et al. 2015).
-Based on this information, we conservatively inferred there has been a habitat loss of at least 10% within the past three generations (20 years) and that this also equates to a population decline of the fungus of at least 10% within this timeframe, that is currently in continuing.
+A population decline was inferred in light of the extensive loss of suitable habitat (Rezende et al. 2018) and the putative impact that habitat degradation has on this species occurrence in a given environment (Berglund and Jonsson 2003, Haddad et al. 2015).
+Based on this information, we conservatively inferred there has been a habitat loss of at least 10% within the past three generations (20 years) and that this may also equates to a suspected population decline of the fungus of at least 10% within this timeframe, that is currently in continuing.

 Habitat and Ecology

-Lycoperdon sulcatostomum is a saprotrophic species and grows, usually gregarious, on dead plant debris, requiring well conserved habitat conditions.
-The holotype was collected on debris of Syagrus romanzoffianum (palm tree) but the species is also found on rotten hardwood and fallen branches.
-Its distribution is restricted to the now fragmented and scattered Atlantic Forest in Southern Brazil.
+Lycoperdon sulcatostomum is a saprotrophic species and grows, usually gregariously, on dead plant debris, requiring well-conserved habitat conditions.
+The holotype was collected on debris of Syagrus romanzoffiana (Queen Palm) but the species is also found on rotten hardwood and fallen branches.
+Its distribution is restricted to the now fragmented and scattered Atlantic Forest.

 Threats

-The Atlantic Forest as a whole suffers from decades of deforestation due to intensive land use, deforestation, and urban expansion; as well as alien species, such as Eucalyptus and Pinus spp.
+The Atlantic Forest as a whole has suffered from decades of deforestation due to intensive land use change and urban expansion; as well as impacts of habitat degradation by alien species, such as Eucalyptus and Pinus spp.
 Only 28% of its natural coverage remains, largely composed of small forest fragments and secondary forests (Tabarelli et al. 2010, Rezende et al. 2018).
 In the type locality (Upper Paraná Atlantic Forest), the main threats to the forest fragments are agricultural expansion and pasture areas.

 Conservation Actions

-The main action to preserve the species is the protection of its habitat and creation of new conservation areas to harbor the probable microhabitats to which the Atlantic Forest may be restricted in the future.
-Also, measures must be taken to assure that the protected Atlantic Forest areas reach a mature state.
-Ex-situ conservation is suggested if the species could be cultivated in-vitro.
+The main action needed to preserve the species is the protection of its habitat and creation of new conservation areas to harbour the probable microhabitats to which the Atlantic Forest may be restricted in the future.
+Also, measures must be taken to ensure that the protected Atlantic Forest areas reach a mature state.
+Ex situ conservation is suggested if the species could be cultivated in vitro.
+It would also be important to investigate if the species also occurs in Argentina and Paraguay (adjacent countries from the type locality), as well as other Atlantic Forest fragments in southern Brazil.

 Use and Trade